CodySly/Fruiteria-IOS/BLANK_README.md

 That's it!
 You've successfully cloned the repository, made changes, and created a pull request to contribute to the Fruiteria iOS project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Installing a Test Version of the App on Your iPhone

+If you want to run the app on your own iPhone for testing or development purposes, follow these steps.
+This process is often referred to as "sideloading" the app onto your device.

+### Prerequisites

+- **Apple Developer Account**: To install an app on your iPhone, you need to have a free or paid Apple Developer Account.
+If you don't have one, you can sign up on the [Apple Developer website](https://developer.apple.com/account/).

+### Step 1: Set Up Xcode

+1. Open Xcode on your Mac.

+2. Ensure that your Xcode is configured with your Apple Developer account.
+To do this:

+   - Go to Xcode Preferences.
+   - Under the "Accounts" tab, click the "+" button and sign in with your Apple Developer account.

+### Step 2: Configure Your iPhone

+1. Connect your iPhone to your Mac using a USB cable.

+2. In Xcode, open your project by selecting the appropriate workspace or project file.

+3. Select your iPhone as the deployment target.
+To do this:

+   - Click on the device name in the top toolbar (e.g., "Generic iOS Device").
+   - Choose your iPhone from the list.

+### Step 3: Build and Install

+1. In Xcode, press the "Play" button (or use `Cmd+R`) to build and run the app on your iPhone.
+Xcode will compile the app and install it on your device.

+2. The app will appear on your iPhone's home screen, and you can launch it like any other app.

+### Step 4: Trust the Developer Certificate

+The first time you run the app on your device, you may encounter an "Untrusted Developer" error.
+To resolve this:

+1. On your iPhone, go to **Settings** > **General** > **Device Management** (or "Profiles & Device Management").

+2. Under the "Developer App" section, tap your Apple ID and trust the developer certificate associated with your account.

+### Step 5: Run the App

+You should now be able to run and test the app on your iPhone.
+Any changes you make in Xcode and re-run the app will be reflected on your device.

+Remember that you'll need to repeat these steps each time you update the app in Xcode or if you reinstall it after a certain period, as the developer certificate may expire.

+**Note**: This guide covers the basic steps for sideloading an app during development.
+To distribute the app to a wider audience, you would need to follow Apple's guidelines for App Store distribution or use TestFlight for beta testing.